Sri Krishna Pandaveeyam

 Sri Krishna Pandaveeyam is a 1966 Indian Telugu-language Hindu mythological film directed by N. T. Rama Rao, who also co-wrote the script with Samudrala Sr. Produced by N. Trivikrama Rao under the banners NAT and Ramakrishna Cine Studios, the film features N. T. Rama Rao, Uday Kumar, and S. Varalakshmi in lead roles, with music composed by T. V. Raju.
-N. T. Rama Rao portrays dual roles as Krishna and Duryodhana, while the film marks the Telugu debut of actress K. R. Vijaya.
+Rama Rao portrays dual roles as Krishna and Duryodhana.
+The film marks the Telugu debut of actress K. R. Vijaya.
 Sri Krishna Pandaveeyam was a commercial success at the box office.

 Plot

 The film depicts the adolescent years of the Pandavas and Krishna, focusing on events from the Mahabharata, particularly the later chapters of the Adi Parva and the first half of the Sabha Parva.